stymiee/authnetjson/README.md

 ## Support

 If you require assistance using this library I can be found at Stack Overflow.
-Be sure to tag any questions pertaining to the usage of this class with **PHP** and **Authorize.Net**.
+Be sure when you [ask a question](http://stackoverflow.com/questions/ask?tags=php,authorize.net,authnetjson) pertaining to the usage of this class with **PHP** and **Authorize.Net**.
 Make sure you follow their [guide for asking a good question](http://stackoverflow.com/help/how-to-ask) as poorly asked questions will be closed and I will not be able to assist you.

 **Do not use Stack Overflow to report bugs.** Bugs may be reported [here](https://github.com/stymiee/authnetjson/issues/new).